-Sometimes making the world a better place is about what goes on in your backyard, or your neighborhood, or your community.
+Sometimes making the world a better place happens close to home—in your backyard, your neighbourhood or your community.
 Through its Green Communities program West Coast Environmental Law works to support healthy, resilient communities, guided by the understanding that the building blocks are healthy ecosystems, engaged citizens, and strategic planning that protects the interests of future generations.

 Our work focuses on practical legal tools and law reform proposals that are informed by science and support citizen and stakeholder engagement in policy development and implementation.